Any links to Amazon are affiliate links.

 What is a Sleep Deficit?

-A sleep deficit is when your child isn’t getting enough sleep and the effects add up over time, you have a sleep deficit.
+When your child isn’t getting enough sleep and the effects add up over time, you have a sleep deficit.

 “A constant small deficit in sleep produces a cumulative reduction in daytime alertness” (page 116).

 If your child is not getting enough sleep, your child will become less alert, more grumpy, more needy, and have a harder time sleeping over time.
 Remember, sleep begets sleep.
 Overly tired children have a hard time sleeping.

 This can seem illogical.
 We often think if we keep our child up longer, she will sleep better because she will be more tired.
 Sleep just doesn’t work that way.
 As Weissbluth says, it isn’t logical but it is biological (see page 229).

 What does sleep deficit mean in real-life application?

 A sleep deficit is something to watch out for when sleep changes occur.
 This is especially true when dropping naps.
 I see it most often when dropping the morning nap.
 That transition time is hard, and people sometimes move to just one nap a day sooner than is best for the child and things backfire.

 Like Weissbluth says, sleep deficits accumulate over time.
 You might drop to one nap and have it be great for a few days, then things get a little muddled, and two weeks later you have a 16 month old taking a one hour nap total each day.

 If you have recently dropped a nap and your child starts to have napping problems, consider the possibility that your child is not getting enough sleep and a sleep deficit has grown.